Skip to content

 Price, Price, Price, and cash flow, …

 Your purchase price for the property is the first factor of success and the primary driver of your return on investment (ROI).
 However, your cash flow drives your ability to maintain the investment and realize your true ROI.
-Your cash flow is the money left over after paying all your obligations, such as expenses, taxes, insurance, and mortgages.
-It’s possible, and often true that you will have a high net profit and a small or negative cash flow.
+Your cash flow is the money left over after paying all your obligations, such as maintenance costs, taxes, insurance, and mortgages.
+It’s possible, and often true, that you will have a high net profit and a small or negative cash flow.

 What are the 3 most important things in real estate?
 Stay disciplined or go broke.